Is Methylfolate the Same as Vitamin B12? | Methyl-Life

 Methylfolate and methyl B12 are the active forms of folate and B12.
 It is these forms that are available to be used immediately by the body without further conversion.

-Methylcobalamin is an active form of vitamin B12 essential for the proper synthesis of methionine and S-adenosylmethionine.
+Methylcobalamin is an active form of vitamin B12 essential for the proper synthesis of methionine and S-adenosylmethionine7.
 It is required for supporting the integrity of myelin, proper red blood cell formation, neuronal function, and DNA synthesis.
 It works alongside methylfolate to pass the methyl group through the cycle.
 This occurs via the transfer of the methyl group from methyltetrahydrofolate.

 What About Folate?
 Are Methylfolate and Folate the Same?